I Am Maximus: Beginner's Guide to 2026 Grand National favourite

 I Am Maximus' 2024 Grand National success played a big part in helping Mullins become the first Irish-based trainer to be crowned champion Jump trainer in the UK since Vincent O'Brien 70 years earlier.

-Last year's winner Nick Rockett is also trained by Mullins.
+Last year's winner Nick Rockett was also trained by Mullins.
 He was also responsible for Grangeclare West (third), Meetingofthewaters (fifth), Minella Cocooner (seventh), and Appreciate It (21st).

+Following Nick Rockett's withdrawal from this year's race, Mullins has eight runners in Saturday's renewal.

 Why might it be risky to back I Am Maximus?